AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 The following maintenance updates have been made in 2024.

+## Updates in November 2024

++++**Maintenance Update on November 7, 2024**

+### Maintenance Update on November 7, 2024

+This update includes only minor or less prominent bug fixes.
+Workfront Support will notify you when an issue you submitted is fixed.

++++

 ## Updates in October 2024

 +++**Maintenance Update on October 31, 2024**